redFrik/udk10-Embedded_Systems/udk131121/README.md

 5.    `@audio - nice -19`
 6. save and exit with ctrl+o, ctrl+x
 7. `sudo reboot` # after reboot start sc again like in previous step

+Note: to get low latency you'll need to decrease the blocksize when you start jack.
+Try with `-p128` instead of `-p1024` and listen if you have a clean undistorted sound.
+You can also try `-p256` or `-p512` if 128 is too low.

 //--backup
 ----------